Left Bundle Branch Block

 - Certain heart rhythm medicines

 All of these conditions increase the risk for left bundle branch block.
 Sometimes, though, left bundle branch block happens on its own even when the heart may be structurally normal.
-Researchers aren’t sure what causes these cases of left bundle branch block.
+Researchers aren’t sure what causes these cases of left bundle branch block but they are more often seen in older people.

 What are the symptoms of left bundle branch block?

 Usually, left bundle branch block by itself does not cause symptoms.
 You are more likely to have symptoms if you have other problems in addition to your left bundle branch block.
-In people with heart failure, left bundle branch block can sometimes make those symptoms worse.
-In these people, left bundle branch block can worsen shortness of breath and fatigue.
+In people with heart failure, left bundle branch block can sometimes make those symptoms such as shortness of breath and fatigue worse.

 How is left bundle branch block diagnosed?

-Your doctor can diagnose left bundle branch block with the help of an electrocardiogram (ECG).
+Your healthcare provider can diagnose left bundle branch block with the help of an electrocardiogram (ECG).
 This test provides information about the heart rhythm.
 People often first find out they have left bundle branch block when having an ECG done for some other reason.

-Your doctor will probably want to check you for other heart conditions associated with left bundle branch block, like high blood pressure and coronary artery disease.
-This evaluation will include a thorough history and medical exam along with an ECG.
+Your healthcare provider will probably want to check you for other heart conditions associated with left bundle branch block, like high blood pressure and coronary artery disease.
+This evaluation will include a thorough history and physical exam along with an ECG.
 It might also include the following tests:

-- Echocardiogram to examine blood flow in the heart and heart motion
+- Echocardiogram to check blood flow in the heart and heart motion

 - Cardiac stress testing to look for coronary artery disease or other abnormalities